 Per The Graduate School part-time rate, the tuition for 2017-2018 is $6,195.00 per course.
 The Certificate Program consists of five courses.

-Dr. Shaw is a Pediatric Emergency Medicine physician who held multiple leadership roles in quality and safety prior to joining Northwestern.
+Dr. Shaw is a Pediatric Emergency Medicine physician who held multiple leadership roles in quality and safety.
 She was Chair of the Quality Improvement Committee of the Medical Staff at The Children’s Hospital of Philadelphia and Co-Chair of the Patient Safety Work Group as well as Co-PI on several patient safety initiatives at Pediatric Emergency Care Applied Research Network.
-Dr. Shaw is also a clinical scientist in Epidemiology who wanted to continue to develop the skills that would enable her to promote patient safety and quality improvement in a scientifically rigorous and statistically valid manner; therefore, she sought the Certificate Program at Northwestern as part of her sabbatical.
+Dr. Shaw is also a clinical scientist in Epidemiologist who wanted to continue to develop the skills that would enable her to promote patient safety and quality improvement in a scientifically rigorous and statistically valid manner; therefore, she sought the Certificate Program at Northwestern as part of her sabbatical.
 Today, Dr. Shaw is the Associate Chair for Patient Safety & Quality Improvement in the Department of Pediatrics at The Children’s Hospital of Philadelphia.

 Final Admission: April 29, 2018